Darky-The-Dragon/LightShifter/Documentation/Game Design Document.md

   mechanic.
 - **Advanced Levels**: Feature multi-step puzzles, complex toggle sequences, and dynamic hazards, testing the player’s reflexes and strategic thinking.

-### Objectives and Goals

-The primary objective is to restore balance between the light and dark worlds by progressing through each level and solving dimension-based puzzles.
-Secondary objectives include:

-- **Collecting Hidden Items**: Certain items are hidden in each level, encouraging exploration of both dimensions.
-- **Uncovering Story Fragments**: Each level contains fragments that reveal more about protagonist’s origin, the forbidden love between his parents, and the backstory of the two worlds.

 ### Controls